agamula90/UsbTerminal/README.md

 - When bytes from app don't contain (), then redundant \r byte should be send at end
 - When bytes from device are not raw bytes, then command will contain redundant space at end

+### Signing
+To sign with ismet.jks use password / alias as telesuper default password

 ### TODO's:
 - remove "storage" module